10 deaths linked to COVID-19 at Norton nursing home; all residents infected

 "Steps are being taken to prevent any further outbreak including quarantining residents in their rooms and not allowing outside visitors into the facility," the release said.

-The CMS report noted that the facility was not mandating employees wear masks and that only a minority of workers were doing so in hallways and common areas.
+The CMS report noted that the facility wasn’t mandating that employees wear masks and that only a minority of workers were doing so in hallways and common areas.

 "The facility staff lacked appropriate facemask covering for source control while in the facility, COVID-19 infection control staff education, and a COVID-19 policy to prevent the potential spread of the disease placing all 63 residents in he facility in immediate jeopardy," the CMS report said.